 In vitro fertilization (IVF) is a procedure that fertilizes eggs with sperm to create embryos in the laboratory.
 The embryos are then transferred to the uterus, where they implant and grow into a foetus.

-IVF is performed when conception is not possible or difficult normally due to certain medical-surgical, or hormonal conditions.
+IVF is performed when conception is not possible or difficult normally due to certain medical-surgical or hormonal conditions.
 The steps involved during a cycle of IVF include monitoring ovulation, injecting the sperm into the egg and waiting for a positive pregnancy test.
 It takes at least 3 weeks to complete the cycle.
-Sometimes, there are some risks involved, like multiple pregnancies, premature delivery and ectopic pregnancy.
+Sometimes, some risks are involved, like multiple pregnancies, premature delivery and ectopic pregnancy.

-If you are looking for a resource that can help you understand the IVF process and treatment in India, its success rates, risks, side effects and other aspects, you have come to the right place.
+If you are looking for a resource to help you understand the step-by-step IVF procedure and treatment, its success rates, risks, side effects and other aspects, you have come to the right place.
 Here is a step-by-step guide that talks about all these points in detail:

 Table Of Content

 The IVF Step-By-Step procedure?